yahyakhafif/Task_DT/README.md

 # Task_DT
-this repo contains FnalAssignment folder which contains the excel answer sheet and word answer document
+this repo contains FinalAssignment folder which contains the excel answer sheet and word answer document